akka/akka-persistence-r2dbc/README.md

 ## Project status

-This library is ready to be used in production, APIs are stable, and the Lightbend subscription covers support this project.
+This library is ready to be used in production, APIs are stable, and the Lightbend subscription covers support for this project.

 ## License